 Not all search and rescue drones utilise ViDAR – find out more about how Visual Detection & Ranging technology works and why it’s so good for SAR missions.

 ViDAR has been successfully demonstrated to the USCG, UK Royal Navy & Marine Coastguard Agency.

-Martek UAS is offering Maritime Search and Rescue services in close partnership with Sentient ViDAR on our Vertical Take Off and Landing platform, the UMS Skeldar V-200, to identify and save lives at sea.
+Martek UAS is offering Maritime Search and Rescue services to identify and save lives at sea.

-Soon the world will wonder how it ever managed without ViDAR, which will in time save thousands of lives and drastically improve maritime situational awareness.
+Soon the world will wonder how it ever managed without ViDAR, it will in time save thousands of lives and drastically improve maritime situational awareness.

 Guidance Notes: Using Unmanned Aerial Vehicles – click here